 Well, you finally did it.
 After months of thinking about it, pining over the pictures and recommendations of others on social media, and constantly inflating your budget, someone’s got a new camera.
-But after spending all that time thinking about your new purchase, you neglected to put any serious thought into what to do with your old stuff.
+But after spending all that time thinking about your new purchase, you neglected to put any serious thought into what to do with your used camera gear.
 So where do you start?.

 Now we have an unattainable triangle, and you can only pick two.
 Really.
 Here’s how this impossible triangle works:

 A convenient, high offer, won’t come fast.
 A fast, high offer won’t come convenient.
 And a fast, convenient offer won’t be high.

 Now that you know the three factors which will contribute to how you will sell your used equipment, let’s examine the ‘where” in the equation.

 There Are Four Types of Used Markets